KadogoKenya/pitchesWorld/README.md

 2.You can use this command (git clone my link) to clone the project to your machine.
 3. cd into the folder which contains the files.

-4.Run python3.6 News-App.py to launch the program.
+4.Run python3.8 pitchWorld.py to launch the program.

 Technologies used Python

+SqlAlchemy
+python3.8
+html
+css
 flask

 python dotenv